McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Why This Moment Matters

-I think what’s happening at McDonald’s is a reflection of something bigger.
-We’re rethinking what “convenience food” looks like, questioning food quality, even in small ways, and finally realizing fast food isn’t as cheap (or satisfying) as it once was.
+I think what’s happening at McDonald’s is a reflection of something bigger going on in the world.
+We’re rethinking what “convenience food” looks like, questioning food quality, even in small ways, and finally realizing fast food isn’t as cheap (or satisfying) as it once was, and that’s a quietly radical shift for a culture that’s treated fast food as inevitable for a long time now.

 And as more people learn how easy it is to air-fry fries at home or grill a better burger, McDonald’s has to ask: what are we really selling?